vbondaryuk/theia/README.md

    ]
 }
 ```
- - first rule created new object Person and added it to calculation session.
+ - first rule will create new object Person and  will add it to calculation session.
- - aggregation function found and calculates count person, whose age less then 25.
+ - aggregation function will find and calculate count of person, whose age less then 25.
- - updated all Person's field(Count)
+ - update all Person's field(Count)

 response:
 ```json